VyoJ/DDCO_MiniProject/README.md

 # DDCO_MiniProject
-Constructing a working 16-bit ALU as Mini-Project of Digital Design and Computer Organisation in 3rd sem
+Constructing a working 16-bit ALU using iVerilog and GTKWave Simulator

+The ALU will perform the following operations:
+- Addition/Subtraction
+- Logical gates: AND, OR, NOT, NAND, NOR, XOR, XNOR
+- Multiplication (using Booth's multiplier method)
+- Division